caltechlibrary/eprinttools/INSTALL.md

 *epgo* is a command line program run from a shell like Bash.
-You can find compiled version in the [releases](https://github.com/caltechlibrary/epgo/releases/latest) in the Github repository in a zip file named *epgo-VERSION_NUMBER-release.zip*. where VERSION_NUMBER is a [symantic version number](http://semver.org/).
+You can find compiled version in the [releases](https://github.com/caltechlibrary/epgo/releases/latest) in the Github repository in a zip file named *epgo-VERSION_NUMBER-release.zip*. where VERSION_NUMBER is a [symantic version number](http://semver.org/) (e.g. v0.1.2).
 Inside the zip file look for the directory that matches your computer and copy that someplace defined in your path (e.g. $HOME/bin).

 Compiled versions are available for Mac OS X (amd64 processor), Linux (amd64), Windows (amd64) and Rapsberry Pi (both ARM6 and ARM7)